 As part of the internal audit plan, our specialist colleagues undertook an advisory Fraud Risk Assessment, which identified seven areas for suggested improvement, but did not identify any significant areas of weakness.
-In addition to the audits in the original 2021/22 internal audit plan, we were also commissioned to undertake three additional advisory reviews: One CAM - Governance and Decision-making, Community Land Trust Advisory Review (currently in draft and 11 management actions agreed), and an Analysis of Government Procurement Card Expenditure and Expenses - Deep Dive.
+In addition to the audits in the original 2021/22 internal audit plan, we were also commissioned to undertake three additional advisory reviews: One CAM - Governance and Decision-making, Community Land Trust Advisory Review (10 management actions agreed), and an Analysis of Government Procurement Card Expenditure and Expenses - Deep Dive.

-The deep dive draft report has been issued (with six high and one medium priority actions) and work is ongoing to finalise this report.
+The deep dive report has been issued (with seven high, two medium and one low priority actions).